 In most cases, adding speech recording and playback requires extra processor bandwidth or an additional device such as a DSP or specialized audio processor.
 The cost, complexity, or lack of additional bandwidth, however, can prevent the speech features from being integrated into the product.

 Now, if the words "8-bit microcontroller" were mentioned with respect to speech, some might chuckle to themselves, others might break into a fit of uncontrollable laughter, but certainly all would read on.
-Yes, it’s true: A simplified Adaptive Differential Pulse Code Modulation (ADPCM) algorithm can be implemented on a low-cost 8-bit micro.
+Yes, its true: A simplified Adaptive Differential Pulse Code Modulation (ADPCM) algorithm can be implemented on a low-cost 8-bit micro.

 In this article I explain the tradeoffs between bit rate and quality that are important in determining if you can use an 8-bit controller in the product.
 I also present the details of the origin as well as features of the ADPCM algorithm.
 Finally, I cover methods of integrating the microcontroller into the application as a speech encoder/decoder peripheral or as a complete speech-processing subsystem.